jacob/ClipboardManagerPlugin/v3.0.0/README.md

 ## Adding the Plugin to your project ##
 1. Clone this repository
-2. At the root of your project, run :
+2. At the root of your project, run:

     phonegap local plugin add /path/to/plugin/ClipboardManagerPlugin/v3.0.0